Birmingham, Solihull, Bromsgrove, Worcester & West Midlands based Specialist Periodontist

 Specialist Periodontist & Expert Periodontal Disease Services

-Dr Rajan Nansi is a West Midlands (UK) based Registered Specialist Periodontist (Gums Expert) providing treatment for Gum Disease and Dental Implant treatment.
+Mr Karun Dewan is West Midlands (UK) based Registered Specialist Periodontist (Gums Expert) providing treatment for Gum Disease and Dental Implant treatment at Restore Dental.

 Periodontitis is a common type of gum disease treated by periodontal specialists.
 It affects approximately 45% of the UK population.
 If left unchecked periodontitis can progress and if left untreated can lead to loss of supporting bone around the teeth, loosening of teeth and ultimately their loss.